I’ve been looking at the best low-impact cardio machine that’ll improve fitness without straining knees, hips, other joints or even the wallet.

 Over the following sections, we’ll address a combination of these two, to give the best possible choices for good cardio workouts.

 Remember, if you are suffering from severe joint issues, especially if you frequently feel pain, speak to a medical professional.
-A doctor can not only diagnose the problem, but they can also give you advice on exercises you can do to alleviate the issue.
+A doctor can not only diagnose the problem but can, hopefully, give advice on exercises you can do to alleviate the issue.

 These actions are achieved without putting the pressure on your knees as you would if you walked or ran normally.